Reading Blue Coat School

-Reading Blue Coat School is a public day school for boys with a co-educational sixth form in Holme Park, Sonning, Berkshire.
+Reading Blue Coat School is a co-educational private day school in Holme Park, Sonning, Berkshire.
 It is situated beside the River Thames, and was established in 1646 by Richard Aldworth, who named it "Aldworth's Hospital".
 Aldworth founded a near-identical school in Basingstoke in the same year.

 History

 The school was established in 1646 at the height of the English Civil War, when a wealthy London merchant, Richard Aldworth of Stanlake Park, left the Corporation of Reading the sum of £4,000, the proceeds of which were to be devoted to "the education and upbringing of twenty poor male children, being the children of honest, religious poor men in the town of Reading."
 From this bequest, which in 17th century terms was quite substantial, originated the Aldworth's Hospital charity school now better known as the Reading Blue Coat School.

 Aldworth, who had been a governor of Christ's Hospital in London, modelled the new foundation on his former school, the boys being required to wear the Bluecoat attire of gown, yellow stockings, and buckled shoes.
 Aldworth's will further stipulated that the Master of the new school should be "an honest, Godly and learned man" who for his "paines" would receive a stipend of £30 a year.
 His duties were to include the instruction of reading, writing and ciphering and to "teach the Catechism in the points of Christian Religion."